 The following table lists how many film, video and photographic arts graduations there were in 2018-2019 for each degree level.

 What Film, Video & Photographic Arts Majors Need to Know

-O*NET surveyed people in occupations related to film and asked them what knowledge areas, skills, and abilities were important for their jobs.
-The responses were rated on a scale of 1 to 5 with 5 being most important.
+People with careers related to film were asked what knowledge areas, skills, and abilities were important for their jobs.
+They weighted these areas on a scale of 1 to 5 with 5 being the highest.

 Knowledge Areas for Film Majors

 This major prepares you for careers in which these knowledge areas are important:

 - English Language - Knowledge of the structure and content of the English language including the meaning and spelling of words, rules of composition, and grammar.

 - Communications and Media - Knowledge of media production, communication, and dissemination techniques and methods.
 This includes alternative ways to inform and entertain via written, oral, and visual media.